sanying123/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 }
 ```

-> #### Very Important
->
-> The required parameters `license` and `sprId` must be passed using `shiftleft.json`.
+> **Important**.
+The required parameters `license` and `sprId` must be passed using `shiftleft.json`.
 They cannot be passed using Java properties or environment variables.
-In addition, the `shiftleft.json` file must be located in the project directory where the application binary is located when you deploy the app with the microagent.
+In addition, the `shiftleft.json` file must be located in the project directory where the application binary is located when you deploy the app with the Microagent.
 Alternatively, you can use the `SHIFTLEFT_CONFIG` environment variable to pass in the path to the `shiftleft.json` file.
 >
 > Example:
 >